-(1) Students are to submit three hardcover copies (as well as one PDF file on a data storage device) of their Master's thesis to the chairperson of the examination board, or at a location determined by the chairperson, by the deadline of submission.
-Submitting the thesis via means of telecommunication is not permissible.
+- (1) Students are to submit three hardcover copies (as well as one PDF file on a data storage device) of their Master's thesis to the chairperson of the examination board, or at a location determined by the chairperson, by the deadline of submission.
+Submitting the thesis via means of telecommunication is only permissible in exceptional cases which are to have been approved in advance in written form by the examination board (e.g. when the student is taking a semester abroad during the examination period).
 The time of submission is to be put on record; if the thesis is submitted by mail, the decisive criterion is the point of time at which the thesis is submitted to the postal service.
-When submitting the thesis, the student is required to declare in writing that he/she has independently written the thesis - in case of a joint team project his/her part of the thesis, which has been marked accordingly - and has used no other than the sources and means indicated and stated in quotations.
-Moreover, the regulations on cheating as stated in section 15 (3) apply.

-(2) The Master's thesis is to be evaluated by two examiners.
-One of the examiners is to be the thesis adviser.
-The other examiner is to be suggested by the student and determined by the examination board.
-If section 25 (2) sentence 3 applies, he/she must be a professor.
-If the examiners' evaluations differ from each other and the divergence of both grades is less than 2.0, the grade for the Master's thesis is calculated by the arithmetic mean of both individual grades.
-If there is a divergence of 2.0 or greater, the examination board is to determine a third examiner.
-In this case, the grade for the Master's thesis is calculated by the arithmetic mean of the two better individual grades.
-However, the Master's thesis can only be graded "sufficient" or better if at least two of the grades are "sufficient" or better.

-(3) The student is to present the thesis to both examiners within one week after submission.
+When submitting the thesis, the student is required to declare in writing that he/she has independently written the thesis in case of a joint team project his/her part of the thesis, which has been marked accordingly and has used no other than the sources and means indicated and stated in quotations. - (2) The Master's thesis is to be evaluated by three examiners.
+Two of the examiners are to be the thesis advisers (supervisors).
+The third examiner (co-examiner) is to be determined by the examination board.
+If section 25 (3) sentence 2 and 3 applies, he/she must be a professor.
+If the examiners' evaluations differ from each, the grade for the Master's thesis is calculated by the arithmetic mean of both individual grades.
+However, the Master's thesis can only be graded "sufficient" or better if at least two of the grades are "sufficient" or better. - (3) The student is to present the thesis to the examiners within one week after submission at the latest.
 This presentation is to be held in person and is to be open to other students and university members.
 The type of presentation may be chosen individually.
-The presentation is not a component of the final oral examination.
-It is to be evaluated by means of a partial grade, which is to be factored in with 20 percent in the grading of the written paper (Master's thesis).
-Only on the basis of this presentation will the examiners decide as to whether the student has passed the thesis.

-(4) In compliance with section 12, students are awarded 16 credits for passing the Master's thesis and two credits for the presentation.

-(5) Should a student not pass the Master's thesis, he/she may rewrite it once.
+The presentation is not a component of the final oral examination (Final Thesis Defence).
+It is to be evaluated by means of a partial grade, which is to be factored in with 20 percent in the grading of the Master's thesis.
+Only on the basis of this presentation will the examiners decide as to whether the student has passed the thesis. - (4) In compliance with section 12, students are awarded a total of 23 ECTS credits for passing the Master's thesis and the presentation (subsection 3) and 2 ECTS credits for the final oral examination. - (5) Should a student not pass the Master's thesis including the presentation, he/she may rewrite it once.

-Section 29 Final oral examination (Kolloquium)
+Section 29 Final oral examination (Final Thesis Defence)